-This means that the independent board of commissioners can suppress management behavior when it comes to managing earnings but has no discernible effect on bonuses.
+This indicates that while the independent board of commissioners has no visible impact on compensation, it can limit management behavior when it comes to managing profitability.
 This is likely to occur because the company's bonus manager is dominated by fixed salaries and allowances, with minimal variable bonus managers.
-This managerial ownership has a sizable impact on the management of earnings.
-It is regarded as one of the factors affecting managers' earnings management.
+The management of earnings is significantly impacted by this managerial ownership.
+It is recognized as one of the elements influencing managers' management of earnings.
 The size of managerial shareholdings in a company may indicate a convergence of interests between management and shareholders.
-Still, if managers' and shareholders' interests can be aligned, managers will be disincentivised to manipulate.
+However, managers will be discouraged from manipulating if managers' and shareholders' interests can be matched.
 The bonus manager has no control over the independent commissioners' influence on earnings management.
 This means that it can suppress management behavior when managing earnings but has no discernible effect on bonuses.
 This is likely to occur because the company's bonus manager is dominated by fixed salaries and allowances, with minimal variable bonus managers.

 Several implications and recommendations are made in light of the findings and discussions.
 First, GCG implementation must always be undertaken with a high degree of commitment.
 Effective GCG implementation can also provide a competitive advantage to the business.
 The greater the degree of GCG implementation, the higher the quality of financial reports.
 This can be seen in how managers minimize risk and lower capital costs to maximize company profits.
 The findings of this study corroborate Sudaryono (2021) assertion that internal control is a necessary component of good corporate governance and thus adds value to businesses through fraud prevention.
-Future research should examine the factors that affect stock prices using variables other than good corporate governance, including dividend decisions, capital structure, risk and profit growth, and market sentiment.
+Future research should examine the factors that affect stock prices using variables other than good corporate governance, including dividend decisions, capital structure, risk 201 profit growth, and market sentiment.
 Further research should focus on all companies listed on the CGPI to be used as research objects, extending the observation period.
 Through this, external parties can better understand the critical nature of a company's actual performance.